 The New Wave

-Making this change requires a shift in thinking in what we expect from our PMSs.
+Making this change requires a shift in thinking in what we expect from our PMSs and trying to imagine what will be required of the future of hotel property management systems.
 The days are numbered for the era of PMSs being all-in-one tools that can do everything from process payments to manage self-check-in.
 In order to achieve more flexibility, we’ll need to move towards this hub-like system.
 The responsibility is on the hotel to make a bold change, but it’s also on the provider to do the same.

 When it comes to the new wave of PMSs they’re positioning themselves to be a central hub for all other tech.
 This new generation of PMSs are mostly cloud-based or even cloud-native, meaning they have been built in the cloud to begin with.
 This structure allows them more flexibility, especially in terms of integrations.
 In particular, PMSs that are built using cloud-based services like Amazon Web Services (AWS) can securely store data, enhance customer experiences, and increase operational efficiency.